apache/drill/metastore/iceberg-metastore/README.md

 ### Read

 Metastore data is read using `IcebergGenerics#read`.
-Iceberg will automatically determine format in which data is stored (three formats are supported Parquet, Avro, ORC).
 Based on given filter and select columns list, data will be returned in `org.apache.iceberg.data.Record` format which will be transformed into the list of Metastore component units and returned to the caller.